rust-lang/rust-forge/src/compiler/new_option.md

 Naturally your new option will also have to be implemented.
 You can implement the option and open up a PR.
 Often, this implementation work actually happens **before** the MCP is created, and that's fine -- we'll just ask you to open an MCP with the write-up.

+See the [Command-line Arguments] chapter in the rustc dev guide for guidelines on how to name and define a new argument.

 A few notes that are sometimes overlooked:

 * Many options begin as "unstable" options, either because they use `-Z` or because they require `-Zunstable-options` to use.